ballerina-attic/module-amazonec2/amazonec2/Module.md

 }
 ```

 The `createSecurityGroup` remote function creates a security group.
-It returns `SecurityGroup` object with group id if it is successful or an `error` if unsuccessful.
+It returns a `SecurityGroup` object with group id if it is successful or an `error` if unsuccessful.

 ```ballerina
 var newSecurityGroup = amazonEC2Client->createSecurityGroup("New_ballerina_group", "Test Ballerina Group in AmazonEC2 instance");